billybil/strp_hw/README.md

 npm start
 ```

-4. Change directories into the `frontend_client` directory and start the frontend client:
+4. In a different terminal tab, change directories into the `frontend_client` directory and start the frontend client:
 ```
 npm start
 ```